keyword-search/keyword-search/README.md

 (keyword-search-dessert-stomach-mode t)
 ```

-If you want to toggle ON/OFF this mode, please append functions
+If you want to turn ON/OFF this mode, please append functions
 to `keyword-search-dessert-stomach-mode-toggle-hook`:

 ```lisp